 Those walks in the wadi of my childhood, the river and caves of the Natufians, are present in my life and art just as Bill Dixon and Sunny Murray and the many paths they showed me into the world of sound.
-Music for me is everything that is unexplainable and yet undoubtly beautiful in this life.
-It's ways and manifestations in the sound world are infinetly diverse.
-Wether desgined carefully, fast or slow, or being played in the NOW.
-The feeling is of that same primer creativity.
+Music for me is everything that is unexplainable and yet undoubtedly beautiful in this life.
+Its ways and manifestations in the sound world are infinetly diverse.
+Whether desgined carefully, fast or slow, or being played in the NOW.
+The feeling is of that same primary creativity.

-The paths or those walks are still being explored as the story unfoldes..
+The paths or those walks are still being explored as the story unfolds..

 Born in the Galil region, Northern Israel, Ziv Taubenfeld started playing the clarinet as part of his primary school orchestra and continued with classical studies guided by Ilya Schwartz at the local conservatory of Karmiel.
-During that period, following the attraction to low sounds, the bass clarinet was added as a second instrument that soon became Ziv's main focus.
-His interest in improvised music (fooling around with the orchestras charts or diggin into jazz records) grew bigger after meeting the influential saxophone player Albert Beger who opened up a road that eventually led to further studies of the bass clarinet with Michael Moore in the Netherlands.
+During that period, following the attraction to low sounds, he added the bass clarinet as a second instrument that soon became Ziv's main focus.
+His interest in improvised music (fooling around with the orchestra's charts or diggin into jazz records) grew bigger after meeting the influential saxophone player Albert Beger, who opened up a road that eventually led him to further studies of the bass clarinet with Michael Moore in the Netherlands.

 Other bands Taubenfeld takes part in include Kuhn Fu, Plots, CosJazzul and Xavier Pamplona Ensemble.
 Recent collaborations include Han Bennink, Ab Baars, Guus Janssen and Olie Brice among others.